CADRE Analytic

 • or by discrete (minor) loss factors, or a combination of both factors and friction so that configuration and fitting losses can be included.

-The models can be considered schematic (with assigned lengths for elements) or geometric (with element lengths determined by the coordinates of the system drawing) or a combination of both.
 Likewise, the elevation of nodes (for gravity effects) can be schematic with assigned elevations or simply use elevations determined by the coordinates of the system drawing.

 Models can be developed_

-• by importing a text file list of nodal coordinates, then finishing by connecting elements and assigning properties with the pipe element editor, or
+• by importing a text file list of nodal coordinates, then finishing by connecting elements and assigning properties with the pipe element editor,

-• by importing a simple model described by a text file
+• by importing a simple model described by a text file,

-• by importing a drawing exchange file (dxf) from a CAD application.
+• by importing a drawing exchange file (dxf) from a CAD application,

 Single line pumping situations